logicly-au/pmhc-mds-user-documentation/doc/users.rst

 On the page you can:

    * :ref:`reissue-invite`
    * :ref:`delete-invite`

 .. _reissue-invite:

 Reissue an invitation
 ^^^^^^^^^^^^^^^^^^^^^

-You can reissue a user's invitation through the **Users** tab, by following these steps:
+You can reissue a pending or expired invitation through the **Users** tab, by following these steps:

 #.
 Navigate to the **Users** tab
 #.
 Click on the **Invites** tab
 #.
 Click on the user's email in blue displayed within the table
 #.
 Review all details are correct
 #.
 Click the 'Reissue Invitation' button to resend the invitation using the same details
 #.
-Click the Reissue' button to resend the email and SMS inviation details. (or click the **Cancel** button if you decide not to reissue this invite)
+Click the Reissue' button to resend the email and SMS invitation details. (or click the 'Cancel' button if you decide not to reissue this invite)

-*Please note: If any of the details are incorrect on the previous invite, you will need to delete the invitation.* See: :ref:`delete-invite`.
+*Please note: If any of the details are incorrect on the previous invite, you will need to remove the invitation beforeing being able to send a new invite..* See: :ref:`delete-invite`.

 .. _delete-invite: